mopidy/mopidy/docs/devenv.rst

 Under the hood, ``tox -e py27`` will use `pytest <http://pytest.org/>`_ as the test runner.
 We can also use it directly to run all tests::

-    py.test
+    pytest

-py.test has lots of possibilities, so you'll have to dive into their docs and plugins to get full benefit from it.
+pytest has lots of possibilities, so you'll have to dive into their docs and plugins to get full benefit from it.
 To get you interested, here are some examples.

 We can limit to just tests in a single directory to save time::

-    py.test tests/http/
+    pytest tests/http/

 With the help of the pytest-xdist plugin, we can run tests with four Python processes in parallel, which usually cuts the test time in half or more::

-    py.test -n 4
+    pytest -n 4

 Another useful feature from pytest-xdist, is the possiblity to stop on the first test failure, watch the file system for changes, and then rerun the tests.
 This makes for a very quick code-test cycle::

-    py.test -f    # or --looponfail
+    pytest -f    # or --looponfail

 With the help of the pytest-cov plugin, we can get a report on what parts of the given module, ``mopidy`` in this example, are covered by the test suite::

-    py.test --cov=mopidy --cov-report=term-missing
+    pytest --cov=mopidy --cov-report=term-missing

 .. note::